 Advertisements

-The ‘Taste’
+Drug-Induced Psychosis: The ‘Taste’

-This ‘taste’ of anxiety happened after I had gotten into a fight with someone because of their racist abuse.
+This ‘taste’ of anxiety happened after I had got into a fight with someone because of their racist abuse.
 Which, moments later, resulted in me getting jumped by three other people.
 Although I didn’t get that badly beaten up, it did make me realise how much of a target I still was.
 This led to my first minor bouts of anxiety, feeling weak, worried they were all laughing at me, and worried more people would try to jump me again for simply not being white.

 I was afraid to go to school and scared to get lunch on my own when I did go back to school.
-I’d only go get lunch if one of my friends was also going, if they didn’t go, then I didn’t, even if I was starving.
+I’d only go get lunch if one of my friends was also going.
+If they didn’t go, then I didn’t, even if I was starving.
 I just couldn’t handle being on my own to get lunch and would experience a state of panic and tunnel vision when I went alone.

-One time I saw one of the people who jumped me on my street from my bedroom window, I just hid below the window as I had a panic attack again.
+One time I saw one of the people who jumped me on my street from my bedroom window.
+I just hid below the window as I had a panic attack again.
 What made this worse was that I couldn’t reconcile why I didn’t get revenge, why I just didn’t catch them on their own and bust their knees with a bat or something.
-But that wasn’t who I was, I’d only ever gotten into fights because I had little choice.
+But that wasn’t who I was.
+I’d only ever got into fights because I had little choice.
 If I didn’t stand up for myself, no one else would (bar that one time at primary school – Gratitude Letter).

 It certainly wasn’t who I was after that attack.
 From that single event when I was jumped, I’d fundamentally changed as a person forever.
 Although I’d always had a shyness about me, I was, somehow, at the same time, a little cocksure about myself.
 I had always stood up to whatever had been thrown at me because everyone was trying to grind me down.
 But now, now I was different, now I was full of self-doubt and fear.

-White Men Can Jump
+Drug-Induced Psychosis: White Men Can Jump

 This wasn’t the only time I was jumped, the second time was when I was walking back home with a friend, but taking the long route back.
 This happened just before I was about to join high school.
 We passed the sister of one of the people who jumped me the first time, who was hanging around with people I thought were my friends.
 We’d been hanging out with these so-called friends over the spring and summer months street/park drinking and having a laugh, even though they were several years older than us.

-These “friends” I thought we got on well with, decided to try and jump me because this girl told them too.
+These “friends” I thought we got on well with, decided to try to jump me because this girl told them too.
 Thus, three of my “friends” attacked us.
 Although their attempt at jumping us didn’t lead to any real harm being caused, it did further reinforce my attachment problems that drive my borderline personality disorder (BPD).
 My BPD largely exists because of my peers, rather than my problems at home.

 But even these encounters with anxiety and panic attacks weren’t where my permanent anxiety disorders took hold of me.
-The anxiety disorders I live with every day, started a few years later, with completely different triggers to what I’d experienced so far.
+The anxiety disorders I live with every day started a few years later, with completely different triggers to what I’d experienced so far.

 Shrooms